Choosing A-level subjects: five points to consider

 But beware, there can be significant differences from studying subjects at GCSE to A-level.
 It doesn’t always follow that choosing a subject you enjoyed before will be a safe bet.
 Even if you feel you’re on familiar ground, it pays to do your research.

 Your school or college may offer A-levels in subjects that you’ve not studied before.

 If any new subjects appeal to you, it’s worth taking some time to find out what’s involved to avoid disappointment later.

 Keep a balance in mind.
 Choosing a couple of familiar subjects alongside one new one for example, can help leave your options open.

 If you want to study certain subjects at university, it is not always necessary – or indeed helpful – to have studied them at A-level.
-This generally applies to new subjects at A-level, such as law or business studies (whereas for more traditional subjects an A-level in that subject is usually essential for university study).
+This generally applies to new subjects at A-level, such as law or business studies.
+When it comes to more traditional subjects however, an A-level in that subject is usually essential for university study.
 See section 5 for more details.

 3. Subject combinations

 Some schools or colleges have restrictions on certain subject combinations, so you will need to check your options.

 Similarly, some universities discourage students from taking certain combinations of A-level subjects, especially where there may be an overlap in content, such as with business studies and economics.

 The issue of subject combinations can be particularly important if you’re studying science subjects – see Future Morph’s guide to Choosing STEM subject combinations for further information.